FIFA Women's World Cup: History

 The 1999 and 2003 Women's World Cups were both held in the United States; in 2003 China was supposed to host it, but the tournament was moved because of SARS.
 As compensation, China retained their automatic qualification to the 2003 tournament as host nation, and was automatically chosen to host the 2007 FIFA Women's World Cup.
 Germany hosted the 2011 FIFA Women's World Cup, as decided by vote in October 2007.
 In March 2011, FIFA awarded Canada the right to host the 2015 FIFA Women's World Cup.
 The 2015 competition saw the field expand from 16 to 24 teams.

 During the 2015 FIFA Women's World Cup, both Formiga of Brazil and Homare Sawa of Japan appeared in their record sixth World Cup, a feat that had never been achieved before by either female or male players.
-Christie Pearce is the oldest player to ever play in a Women's World Cup match, at the age of 40 years.
+Christie Pearce became the oldest player to ever play in a Women's World Cup match, at the age of 40 years.
 In March 2015, FIFA awarded France the right to host the 2019 FIFA Women's World Cup over South Korea.

 In the 2019 edition, which was held in France, the United States won the tournament for the fourth time.

-In 2023, Australia and New Zealand will be hosting the FIFA Women's World Cup for the first time as joint hosts, and the number of participants will be expanded from 24 to 32.
-It will be also the first tournament to be held in the Southern Hemisphere.
-With Australia and New Zealand respectively being members of the Asian Football Confederation and Oceania Football Confederation, this will be the first FIFA senior competition to be hosted across two confederations.
+In 2023, Australia and New Zealand hosted the FIFA Women's World Cup for the first time as joint hosts, and the number of participants was expanded from 24 to 32.
+It was also the first tournament to be held in the Southern Hemisphere.
+With Australia and New Zealand respectively being members of the Asian Football Confederation and Oceania Football Confederation, this was the first FIFA senior competition to be hosted across two confederations.
+Spain won their first-ever title, defeating England 1-0 in the final.
+This made Spain the 2nd nation to win both the Men's and Women's World Cup, after Germany.
+In 2027, Brazil will host the FIFA Women's World Cup, bringing the tournament to South America and Latin America for the first time.
+In 2031, Costa Rica, Jamaica, Mexico, and the United States will host the second joint hosted tournament, and the number of participants will be expanded from 32 to 48.
+In 2035, the home nations of the United Kingdom (England, Northern Ireland, Scotland, and Wales) will host.